If you decided on a gas BBQ smoker or leaning towards one, then your next decision will be; go for propane or natural gas?

 Natural gas is primarily methane, whereas propane is key componet of LPG (liquid propane gas).
 Another essential difference is that natural gas is supplied via the main connection and propane (LPG) is supplied in a tank or bottle.

 Propane or LGP is made by liquefying butane, isobutane and propane gas with pressurisation.
 Propane or LGP comes in a tank, this means it is portable, so you move your smoker or barbeque anywhere and connect your tank.
-Refill tanks are available at all gas stations
+Refill tanks are available at all gas stations.

 Natural Gas is initially extracted from the ground and it may also contain Ethane, Butane, Pentane and Pentanes Plus.
 Most of these are usually stripped out for other specific applications before it is passed along through the pipelines.

 Natural gas is supplied by a utility company.
 It is directly piped to your house.
-To hook it up to your barbecue you simply need a direct pipe to your outdoor smoker or grill.
+To hook natural gas up to your barbecue you simply need a direct pipe to your outdoor smoker or grill.
 The only downside to this is once the smoker or barbeque is connected it can’t be moved easily.

 Safety is paramount when dealing with either type of gas, ensure you have a read of our grill and gas safety before you cook up a storm!